-Phishing attacks are the number one threat facing businesses in the UK and around the world.
+Phishing attacks are the number one threat facing businesses around the world.

 Phishing attacks involve attackers using fake email addresses to try and trick people into giving away their passwords or financial information.